 Lump Sum

-A fixed sum or lump sum change order is requested when the alteration in the work scope can be quantified with a firm price.
-Lump sum change orders can define adjustments in the cost including direct and indirect costs, markup, and contractor’s profit.
+A fixed sum or lump sum change order contract is requested when the alteration in the work scope can be quantified with a firm price.
+Lump sum change orders can define adjustments in the cost, including direct and indirect costs, markup, and contractor’s profit.
 This results in an overall increase in the project expenses or adds credit to the contract value.

 -